UA-Smart-Signage-Platform/Documentation-Website/docs/documentation.md

 - mosquitto (...)

 #### Deployment
-To provide an easy-to-start implementation, we are using docker-compose to facilitate initialization and development.
+To provide an easy-to-start implementation, we are using docker to facilitate initialization and development.

 ## Getting started
+### Requirements
+- Computer to host the server
+- Computer to receieve information and host software (Media Player)
+- Internet connection
+- Computer to host the user interface for the users
+- Monitor to display information
 ### Setup
-To start
+#### Setting up the hosting server
+(...)
+#### Setting up the user interface
+(...)
+#### Setting up the monitor for display
+Make sure that you have connected your monitor to a (mini) computer and install the following OS image on it.
+[OS image link]
+To install the OS image (...)
+To address some internal problems with UA you should connect to (...)

 ## Included material